Conditional Actions

 ensures that the provided action (adding the success value to the list) is only executed if the parsing operation is successful.

-method to define an action that must be taken when the result represents a failure.
-This method also takes a Consumer
+On the other hand, we can use method to define an action that must be taken when the result represents a failure.
+This method also takes a that will be applied to the failure value inside the result.

 Here, ifFailure